Ernest-30/A-B-Testing-Analysis-Campaign-Performance-Evaluation/README.md

 ### Objective

-The goal of this analysis is to evaluate the effectiveness of a new marketing campaign by comparing the conversion rates of a Test Group (new campaign) versus a Control Group (existing campaign).
-Using A/B testing methodology, we determine whether the new campaign performs significantly better or worse in terms of conversion rates.
+The purpose of this analysis is to assess how well the new marketing campaign performs compared to the existing one.
+By comparing the conversion rates— the percentage of people who make a purchase after clicking on the website—between the Test Group (new campaign) and the Control Group (existing campaign), we can determine whether the new campaign is more or less effective

 ### Key Metrics

+#### Conversion Rate:
-- Conversion Rate = (Number of Conversions / Total Visitors) * 100
+- This tells us how successful each campaign is.
+(Number of Purchases / Total Website clicks) × 100

+#### Z-Score (How Big is the Difference?)
+This helps us measure the gap between the two campaigns.
-- Z-Score = Measures how many standard deviations the difference between the test and control groups is from zero.
+- A higher Z-Score means a bigger difference between the campaigns.

-- P-Value = Determines statistical significance of the results.
+- A low Z-Score means the difference might be small or due to chance.

+#### P-Value (Is the Difference Real?)
+This tells us if the difference is just luck or a real trend.
+- A p-value below 0.05 means the difference is significant, and we can trust it.
+- A p-value above 0.05 means the difference could be random, and we can’t be sure.

 ### Hypothesis